Comparisons

 Network fees included Yes Yes Tie

 The fee difference is stark.
-SolRecover charges 73% less than RefundYourSOL.
-For a user recovering 5 SOL, the difference is 0.55 SOL — approximately $88 at current prices.
+Comparing base rates, SolRecover charges 87% less than RefundYourSOL.
+For a user recovering 5 SOL, the difference is 0.655 SOL — approximately $57.64 at $88 USD/SOL.
 On fees alone, SolRecover has a clear advantage at every recovery amount.

-To put this in perspective: the fee difference means RefundYourSOL costs 3.75 times more than SolRecover for the same basic service.
+To put this in perspective: RefundYourSOL costs nearly 8x more than SolRecover for the same basic service.

 Security Architecture